When to Start Looking for Preschool

 schools from their websites and/or from the BPN Schools & Preschools newsletter.

 - Ages: Most preschools enroll children

-for the two years prior to kindergarten only, so 3 and 4 year olds.
+for the two years prior to kindergarten, so 3 and 4 year olds.

 Some also have a "bridge" program for 5